|SIYE Time:13:25 on 13th August 2022|

 Ginny was opening and closing cupboards almost at random.
 'Do you want tea, or coffee, Jacqui?'
 I haven't found the Earl Grey or the Jasmine, yet, so it's either regular tea or Italian high roast coffee until we get ourselves sorted out.'

-‘Afternoon tea would be wonderful, Ginny, thank you.
+'Afternoon tea would be wonderful, Ginny, thank you.
 Is it okay if I let Annie loose?
-She’s woken up full of energy,’ I explained.
-My daughter was squirming in my arms, and staring curiously at the other children.
+She's woken up full of energy,' I said.
+My daughter was twisting and squirming in my arms, and staring curiously at the other children.

 'I'm forgetting my manners, Jacqui.
 Sit down, please, and of course you can let Annie loose.
 I was going to ask Mum to look after the kids while we talked, I'm sure that she can cope with one more.
 If you think Annie will be all right with these four,' said Ginny, nodding towards the three redheads and Al.